JvanKatwijk/qt-dab/README.md

 Installation on Windows
 --------------------------------------------------------------------

-For windows  **installers** can be found in the releases section, https://github.com/JvanKatwijk/qt-dab/releases.
+For windows an  **installer** can be found in the releases section, https://github.com/JvanKatwijk/qt-dab/releases.
 The installer will install the executable as well as required libraries.

 The installer will also call the official installer for the dll implementing the 2.3 api for getting access to the SDRplay devices.